Sovereign Wealth Fund Institute

 The Sovereign Wealth Fund Institute (also SWF Institute, or simply SWFI) is an American corporation that analyzes public asset owners such as sovereign wealth funds and other long-term governmental investors.
-Initially, the Sovereign Wealth Fund Institute focused solely on sovereign wealth funds.
-It has branched out to cover all types of public institutional investors.
+Initially focused solely on sovereign wealth funds, the Sovereign Wealth Fund Institute has branched out to cover all types of public institutional investors.
 The institute sells its subscription and API/datafeed services as a financial data vendor but provides information to the media as well.

 Incorporated in 2008, it was founded by Michael Maduell and shortly he brought in Carl Linaburg, who then left the organization in 2017.
 In late 2022, Lakshmi Narayanan of the Patel Family Office was named Chairman of SWFI.